Runtime

 LayerResponsibility

-DSL + CodegenProduce agent registries, tool specs/codecs, workflows, MCP adapters
+DSL + CodegenProduce agent registries, tool specs/codecs, completion specs/codecs, workflows, MCP adapters

 Runtime CoreOrchestrates plan/start/resume loop, policy enforcement, hooks, memory, streaming